craigspaeth/newstack/README.md

 * Hot reloading is def. more important as server-side templates are now components
 * Facebook really wants you to use JSX.. this createElement crap is so verbose
+* Can't really copy + paste code you play with in browser